Bangladesh Cricket League: 2012–13

 In the final, Central Zone beat North Zone by 31 runs.
 Sanjamul Islam (North Zone) took 8 for 73 in the second innings of the final, which remained the best bowling figures in the tournament until the 2016–17 season.

-Matches took place between December 2012 and February 2013, at Mirpur (in Central Zone) and Bogra (in North Zone).
+Matches took place from December 2012 to February 2013, at Mirpur (in Central Zone) and Bogra (in North Zone).
 The highest scorer was Marshall Ayub (Central Zone) (465 runs, average 77.50) and the leading wicket-takers were Sohag Gazi (South Zone) (19 wickets, average 24.47) and Mosharraf Hossain (Central Zone) (19 wickets, average 25.31).
-Marshall Ayub was named player of the tournament; he scored 289 against East Zone, which remains the highest score in the tournament.
+Marshall Ayub was named player of the tournament; he scored 289 against East Zone, which remains the highest individual score in the tournament.

 2013–14

 In the final South Zone beat North Zone by 213 runs.

 Matches took place in January and May 2014, the round-robin matches at Bangladesh Krira Shikkha Protisthan cricket grounds 2, 3 and 4 in Savar, and the final at Mirpur (all in Central Zone).
 The highest scorer was Imrul Kayes (South Zone) (511 runs, average 73.00) and the leading wicket-taker was Taijul Islam (North Zone) (37 wickets, average 17.24).
 Taijul Islam was named player of the tournament.